hapijs/joi/API.md

 💥 Possible validation errors:[`array.length`](#arraylength), [`array.ref`](#arrayref)

-#### `array.unique([comparator], [options])`
+#### `array.unique([comparator, [options]])`

-Requires the array values to be unique.
+Requires the array values to be unique where:

-You can provide a custom `comparator` that is either :
+- `comparator` - an optional custom `comparator` that is either:
     - a function that takes 2 parameters to compare.
 This function should return whether the 2 parameters are equal or not, you are also **responsible** for this function not to fail, any `Error` would bubble out of Joi.
     - a string in dot notation representing the path of the element to do uniqueness check on.
 Any missing path will be considered undefined, and can as well only exist once.
-You can also provide an `options` object containing:
+- `options` - optional settings:
-- `ignoreUndefined`.
-When set to `true`, undefined values for the dot notation string comparator will not cause the array to fail on uniqueness.
+    - `ignoreUndefined` - if `true`, undefined values for the dot notation string comparator will not cause the array to fail on uniqueness.
+Defaults to `false`.
+    - `separator` - overrides the default `.` hierarchy separator.
+Set to `false` to treat the `key` as a literal value.

 Note: remember that if you provide a custom comparator function, different types can be passed as parameter depending on the rules you set on items.